ChALkeR/notes/Improper-markup-sanitization.md

     Check if your markup library sanitizes things (e.g. already utilizes a good sanitizer).
     If it doesn't (some treat this as not their problems, and they are correct) — you need an external sanitizer.
  2. **Applying any transformations after sanitization.**
-    Any transformations applies after the sanitization are not sanitized themselves, and could produce unsafe code.
+    Any transformations applied after the sanitization are not sanitized themselves, and could produce unsafe code.
  3. **Sanitizing in the process of transformations.**
     This usually gets broken very quickly, for the reasons stated above.
     There are more places to make mistakes this way, also there could be various interplay between some transformations.